ValentinoVizner/obsidian-vault/educations/rust/comprehensive-google-edition/day-1.md

 It achieves this by modeling _ownership_ explicitly.

 ## Ownership
+[Here](https://itnext.io/rust-ownership-50-code-examples-96203fcf79ea) is great article with examples of ownershi.
 All variable bindings have a _scope_ where they are valid and it is an error to use a variable outside its scope:
 ```rust
 struct Point(i32, i32);